Informatiebrief positief getest persoon - Engels

 - You are not allowed to receive visitors, except for medical reasons (for example, a GP or someone from the GGD).
 The only people who are allowed to be with you in your home are the people you live with.

 - Stay in your own room and also sleep there by yourself.
 Make sure the room is properly ventilated.

 - If possible, use a separate toilet and bathroom for yourself.

 - Use your own towels and your own toothbrush.

-- Use a paper tissue for coughing, blowing your nose, or sneezing.
-If you do not have a paper tissue to hand, you must cough sneeze in the fold of your elbow.
+- Use a paper tissue when you cough, blow your nose or sneeze.
+If you do not have a paper tissue to hand, please cough or sneeze into the crook of your elbow.

 - Use the tissue only once, and dispose of it in a plastic bag after use.
 Wash your hands.

 - Regularly wash your hands with water and soap.
-You should always do so:
+Always do so: